loomio/loomio-docs/guides/src/mapping-tools.md

 # Loomio and other collaboration tools

-Loomio combines a discussion forum with decision-making tools.
+Loomio combines a discussion forum with decision-making tools - encouraging more inclusive, deliberative and participative discussion and decision-making.

-It helps you to progress a discussion towards an outcome, building a record of decisions as you go.
+It helps you build shared understanding and to progress a discussion towards an outcome, building a record of decisions as you go.

 ## Asynchronous discussion and decision-making